What is stormwater?

-Where does the rain that falls on the street go?
+Where does the rain that falls go?
 If you live in the city, runoff from your yard and driveway probably flows into the street where it drops into storm drains… but then where does it go?

-Storm water pollution is this urban runoff that has picked up pollutants as it flows through this urban runoff that has picked up pollutants as it flows through the storm drain system – a network of channels, gutters, and pipes that collect runoff from city streets, neighborhoods, farms construction sites and parking lots and empties into our local waterways.
+Stormwater pollution is runoff that has picked up pollutants as it flows over the land and through the storm drain system – a network of channels, gutters, and pipes that collect runoff from city streets, neighborhoods, farms, construction sites and parking lots and empties into our local waterways.

-What you can do to prevent urban stormwater runoff:
+What you can do to prevent stormwater pollution:

-- Keep litter, pet wastes, leaves and debris out of street gutters and storm drains—these outlets drain directly to lake, streams, rivers and wetlands.
+- Keep litter, pet wastes, leaves and debris out of street gutters and storm drains—these outlets drain directly to creeks, rivers and lakes.

-- Apply lawn and garden chemicals sparingly and according to directions.
+- Use eco-friendly lawn and garden chemicals and apply them sparingly and according to directions.

-- Clean up spilled brake fluid, oil, grease and antifreeze.
-Do not hose them into the street where they can eventually reach local streams and lakes.
+- Clean up spilled brake fluid, oil, grease and antifreeze and dispose properly.
+Do not hose them into the street where they can pollute local creeks, rivers and lakes.

 - Control soil erosion on your property by planting ground cover and stabilizing erosion-prone areas.